10 Best Long Term Care Insurance of 2018

 Get the latest reviews on the country's top Long Term Care insurance services.
 We rate the best Long Term Care services to give you a better look into what each company offers.

-Long term care insurance is a flexible insurance product that helps cover people who need consistent care of an extended period of time.
-Long-term care can include nursing-home care, home-health, and personal or adult day-care for people over the age of 65, or who have a chronic or disabling condition that needs constant attention.
+Long term care insurance is a flexible insurance product that helps cover people in need of consistent care during an extended period of time.
+Long-term care can include nursing-home care, home-health, and personal or adult day-care for people over the age of 65; or who have a chronic or disabling condition that needs constant attention.

-To qualify for benefits, you must be unable to perform two of these six day-to-day activities—bathing, dressing, moving from bed to chair, using the toilet, eating, and maintaining continence—and a medical pro must expect your disability to last at least 90 days.
+In order to qualify for benefits, you must be unable to perform two of these six day-to-day activities—bathing, dressing, moving from bed to chair, using the toilet, eating, and maintaining continence—and a medical professional must expect your disability to last at least 90 days.

-When comparing long term care insurance plans, it’s best to take each individual’s particular circumstances into account.
-Apart from specific living arrangements, are additional personalized services necessary as well?
-These may include therapist, homemaker, and personal care services—the latter of which can help with special assistance bathing or getting dressed.
+When comparing long term care insurance plans, it’s best to take each individual’s specific circumstances into account.
+Apart from their living arrangements, are additional personalized services necessary as well?
+These may include therapist, homemaker, and personal care services—the latter of which can help with special assistance while bathing or getting dressed.